outlearn-content/angular/modules/scope.md

 ## Scope Events Propagation

 Scopes can propagate events in similar fashion to DOM events.
-The event can be {@link ng.$rootScope.Scope#$broadcast broadcasted} to the scope children or {@link ng.$rootScope.Scope#$emit emitted} to scope parents.
+The event can be broadcasted to the scope children or emitted to scope parents.

 _Example file_: `script.js`